 CBD: Benefits, Types, & Side Effects

-CBD is an herbal remedy--a treatment that comes from a plant -- in this case it is the cannabis sativa plant.
-Cannabis sativa has been used for thousands of years for its healing and for mind-altering effects.
+CBD is an herbal remedy – a treatment that comes from a plant, in this case, it is the cannabis sativa plant.
+Cannabis sativa has been used for thousands of years for both its healing and mind-altering effects.

 There are two types of cannabis sativa: hemp and marijuana.
 The hemp plant is the source of CBD used in most products.

-CBD is one of a group of substances called cannabinoids from the cannabis sativa plant.
+CBD is one of a group of substances called cannabinoids derived from the cannabis sativa plant.

-There are, in fact, dozens of cannabinoids, as well as other substances in cannabis sativa.
+There are dozens of cannabinoids, as well as other substances, in cannabis sativa.

 CBD is the primary cannabinoid in hemp.
 It has various healing properties.
 For example, it seems to lessen inflammation, the body’s response to illness or injury.
-In this way, it may be helpful in treating many different diseases.
+In this way, it may help treat many different diseases.

 CBD is not psychoactive; it does not have a mind-altering effect.